Abstract Submission Portal is Now Open

 A.2 Inter-comparisons: A discussion on the inter-comparisons between various GRACE gravity time-series; assessments of the significance of the differences; and analysis of possible causes.
 Session Convener:

 A.3 GRACE-Follow On & Bridging the Gap: Discussion of the status of the GRACE Follow-On mission; and progress towards the realization, technology, simulation and error analyses of Next Generation gravity mission concepts.
 Also includes papers dealing with methods other than GRACE for bridging the potential data gap between GRACE and GRACE Follow-On.
 Session Convener:

 A.4 The Mean Earth Gravity Field: Results on combination, analysis and geodetic/geodynamic interpretation of complementary results from GRACE, GOCE, altimeter, and terrestrial gravity data for the next generation mean Earth gravity fields.
 Session Convener:

 B.1 Multidisciplinary Science: Some GRACE science topics do not readily fit into the categories available below.
 If you are unsure where your paper topics fit, please submit to this session.
 We will sort it out later.

-B.2.b Solid Earth: Studies of the Earth's crustal structure; lithospheric and mantle properties; analyses of seismic events, etc, using the long-term mean and time-variable gravity field.
-Convener: Shin-Chan Han.
+B.2 Solid Earth Sciences: Studies of the GIA and the Earth's crustal structure; lithospheric and mantle properties; analyses of seismic events, etc, using the long-term mean and time-variable gravity field.